klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 Additionally, developers should monitor the memory footprint of the application.
 With real-time graphics applications, an the memory consumption can quickly rise if the developer uses a lot of high-resolution assets like textures or 3D models.

+# Performance Profiling Tools

 There are various different tools which allow developers to monitor and analyze the performance of an application.
 They are used to identify bottlenecks and narrow down the reason for a restricted performance.

-# Unity Performance Profiler
+## Unity Performance Profiler

+Unity has its own built-in profiler.
+It provides detailed information about the caused CPU load and memory consumption.
+Additionally, more details are available about the CPU and memory consumption of the rendering pipeline, the physics simulation and the audio sources in the scene.

 - how to find it
 - information that it provides
 - usage with HoloLens

-# Mixed Reality Toolkit Profiler Window
+## Mixed Reality Toolkit Profiler Window

 - how to enable and disable it
 - information that it provides

-# Visual Studio Profiler
+## Visual Studio Profiler

 - how to access it
 - information that it provides

-# HoloLens Device Portal
+## HoloLens Device Portal

 - how to access it
 - information that it provides

-# Performance Optimisation
+## Performance Optimisation

 - performance guidelines: frames per second to make the user feel comfortable
 - the problem with threading in Unity